 You will need a Dog Breeding licence if you keep bitches at any premises and they give birth to five or more litters during a period of 12 months.
 This includes bitches kept:

-You must complete the Dog Breeding Licence application form and send this with the correct payment.
+You must complete the Dog breeding licence - application form and send this with the correct payment.
+Please follow these instructions on how to pay for your application.
 You can complete the licence form online or you can download it and complete it by hand and return it to the Licensing Team.

 Once we receive your completed application form, we will send an officer or veterinary surgeon to inspect the premises.
 If an acceptable report is received from the authorised vet, we will let you know the conditions that we propose to attach to your licence before it is issued.

 We may use the information provided for the prevention and detection of fraud.
 We also share this information for auditing purposes.

 Any applicant who has previously been disqualified under the: